mmksartintl/livekit_autonomous_voice_assistant/README.md

 Implements:
 - Connects to LiveKit playground to start a conversation https://livekit.io/

-Steps:
+There are 2 alternatives to run Livekit Voice Assistant

-1) run a docker image
+1) Setup a docker container and connecting to LiveKit playground (DOCKER_LIVEKIT_PLAYGROUND.md)

-   $ docker container run -d python:3.10 sleep infinity

-2) pip install -r requirements.txt

-3) python3 agent.py dev

-4) connect to Livekit agent playground https://agents-playground.livekit.io/
+2) Setup a complete backend (python) and frontend (reactjs) in bare metal (BAREMETAL.md)